zoolanders/documentation/src/essentials-for-yootheme-pro/settings.md

 ---
 title: Essentials Settings
-pageTitle: Essentials for YOOtheme Pro Settings
+titleTemplate: Essentials for YOOtheme Pro Settings
 ---

-Essentials global data and configuration. {% .lead %}
+Essentials global data and configuration.

 Essentials Settings are accessed at `Customizer -> Essentials` panel where, beside addons configuration, other global data and configuration is displayed.
 The data is stored independently from the theme in a Database table.

-{% image %}
 ![Essentials Settings](/assets/ytp/essentials-settings.gif)
-{% /image %}

 ---